WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

      _"her clothing was stained with blood"_

+     - damage or bring disgrace to (the reputation or image of someone or something).

+       _"the awful events would unfairly stain the city's reputation"_

   2. verb: color (a material or object) by applying a penetrative dye or chemical.

      _"wood can always be stained to a darker shade"_